emretiramis/SOC-Alerts/writeups/SOC169-PossibleIDORAttackDetected.md

 <img width="915" height="679" alt="image" src="https://github.com/user-attachments/assets/34191073-addf-41a2-a841-62fd26aacb87" />
 <img width="1746" height="1079" alt="image" src="https://github.com/user-attachments/assets/7a991d52-7489-4f41-983f-33db18e22614" />

+After evaluating all the findings I obtained at the end of the research, I concluded that the repeated requests sent to the same endpoint, the systematic change of user IDs, the server returning different content, and the unblocked requests, when considered together, indicated that this was not merely suspicious behavior but a genuine IDOR attack.
 <img width="894" height="559" alt="image" src="https://github.com/user-attachments/assets/ec961888-1288-4ad1-9f75-e2a06a5a8d11" />
 <img width="896" height="563" alt="image" src="https://github.com/user-attachments/assets/60e0a7e4-3c6d-44d3-a770-45671772a7d5" />
 <img width="888" height="614" alt="image" src="https://github.com/user-attachments/assets/66d85517-2a34-4f91-8bc4-03066fdcb458" />